8/7/2024

 speaker

 Sure.
-And I think that the range of the guidance does capture the fact that it is a bit broad at this moment still.
-A bit of the range of kind of what we're seeing in the macroeconomic impact, the impact on our consumer health, and, you know, the bottom end and the top end really largely depends upon just overall industry trends.
-Because I think, as Matt and I pointed out, we feel confident that we're gaining share.
-And so the initiatives that we're launching here in the back half, we think will continue to help us in that regard.
+And I think the range of the guidance does capture the fact that it is a bit broad at this moment still.
+A bit of the range of what we're seeing in the macroeconomic impact, the impact on our consumer health, and the bottom end and the top end really largely depends upon just overall industry trends.
+I think as Matt and I pointed out, we feel confident that we're gaining share.
+The initiatives that we're launching here in the back half, we think will continue to help us in that regard.
 So it really does come down to our trends in the consumer environment and our distribution partners, frankly, their response to it with the stocking and prepping for the following year going to impact us in some way.
 And it's still too early to tell one way or the other.
 So hopefully that range, we feel pretty confident that range will capture the range of outcomes in the back half.

 speaker

 Okay, great.
-And I think you did just reference in response to Joe's question some softening in consumer, you know, DTC or -of-door sales that you track in June and July.
-Is there any way to frame maybe what that looked like relative to, I think you said in the first half of the year, you're kind of, at least the business you have visibility into was down about 3%.
+And I think you did just reference, in response to Joe's question, some softening in consumer DTC or out-the-door sales that you track in June and July.
+Is there any way to frame maybe what that looked like relative to, I think you said in the first half of the year, at least the business you have visibility into was down about 3%.
 Any quantification of maybe what that looked like in June or July?
+Okay.

 speaker

-Yeah, I think as it relates to DTC, Michael, we're trying not to get back into the world of reporting on the specific DTC numbers.
-But we saw some continued strength in DTC going into May and June.
-And then in the more recent time period, we've seen a bit of softness on that growth, but it's still been in positive territory relative to what we're seeing in the B2B business and their relative -the-door sales.
-That's the way, that's the number to compare -the-door versus DTC.
+Yeah, I think as it relates to D2C, Michael, we're trying not to get back into the world of reporting on the specific D2C numbers, but we saw some continued strength in D2C going into May and June.
+And then in the more recent time period, we've seen a bit of softness on that growth, but it's still been in the positive territory relative to what we're seeing in the B2B business and their relative out-the-door sales.
+That's the number to compare, out-the-door versus D2C.
+Great.
+Thank you.

 speaker